 ... don't => damned

-Put a gun to my head and I'd vote for Obamabut only, for once, to have the face of the U.S. out there in the world not be some out-of-touch white guy.
-Otherwise, fuck 'em both into the grave, thieving bastards.
+Put a gun to my head and I'd vote for Obamabut only, for once, to have the face of the U.S. out there in the world be that of some black nincompoop instead of some white nincompoop.
+Otherwise, screw 'em both into the grave, the evil jerks.

 And now, a vaudeville sketch entitled At the Polling Place

 Poll worker: Thank you, citizen, for exercising your Choice!
 Sodo you choose to be kicked in your right nut, or your left nut?
 Me (if this really happened): How about I choose not to be kicked at all?
-Poll worker (if poll workers were honest): I'm sorry sir, we don't seem to have a candidate for that.
+Poll worker (if poll workers were honest): I'm sorry sir, we don't seem to be offering that option.

 Sure, business is bunk,